Colorado Technical University

-Colorado Technical University (CTU) is a private for-profit university with its main campus in Colorado Springs, Colorado.
-The university is owned by Perdoceo Education Corporation.
+Colorado Technical University (Colorado Tech or CTU) is a private for-profit university with its main campus in Colorado Springs, Colorado.
 Founded in 1965, CTU offers undergraduate, graduate, and doctoral degrees, primarily in business, management, and technology.
 About 92% of Colorado Tech's students are fully online.
-According to Colorado Tech, the university has conferred more than 118,000 degrees worldwide.Colorado Tech has no public or official affiliation with the State of Colorado.
+According to Colorado Tech, the university has conferred more than 118,000 degrees worldwide.
+Colorado Tech has no public or official affiliation with the State of Colorado and it is owned by the for-profit company Perdoceo Education Corporation, publicly traded on the NASDAQ under PRDO and formerly known as Career Education Corporation (CEC).

 History

-The school was established as Colorado Technical College in 1965, with a focus on training former military personnel in technical and vocational subjects.
-In 1995, the institution gained university status and changed its name to Colorado Technical University.
-In 2012, CTU began using a proprietary adaptive learning program called Intellipath, to provide personalized learning.
-In 2013 and 2014, Military Times magazine ranked CTU #1 Best for Vets in the category for online and non-traditional universities.
-It achieved this ranking again in 2016.
-The CTU campus in Sioux Falls, South Dakota closed in September 2016.
+The school was established as Colorado Technical College in 1965, focusing on training former military personnel in technical and vocational subjects.
+Air Force Lieutenant Colonel Robert (Bob) Turkisher, a flight engineer, founded the institution and served as its first president.
+To support his efforts, Turkisher brought in Air Force Colonel Richard Davis to be the Human Resources Director at CTU.
+Davis had experience in the Human Resources field after serving as a pilot, which allowed Turkisher to focus on developing the school’s programs and securing accreditation.
+In 1995, the institution gained university status and changed its name to Colorado Technical University (CTU).

+In 2008, CTU teamed up with the nonprofit Yellow Ribbon Fund to create the annual CTU Patriot Scholarship (formerly the Wounded Warrior Scholarship), which awards 25 wounded service members and veterans, as well as 25 spouses of wounded service members, with scholarships.
+The scholarship covers the full cost of tuition toward any CTU degree, including course materials, fees, and a new laptop computer.
+As of 2023, CTU has awarded 800 scholarships totaling over $20 million.

+in 2018, CTU was recognized as a Purple Heart University by the Military Order of the Purple Heart.

 Lawsuits, investigations, and financial problems

-Colorado Tech was under heightened cash monitoring by the US Department of Education to provide additional oversight of cash management.
+In 2017, Colorado Tech was under heightened cash monitoring by the US Department of Education to provide additional oversight of cash management.

 On March 9, 2020, the Department of Veterans Affairs suspended G.I.
 Bill reimbursement eligibility for Colorado Technical University and several other for-profit schools due to what the V.A. said were "erroneous, deceptive, or misleading enrollment and advertising practices", giving the schools 60 days to take "corrective action".
 The VA withdrew its threat of sanctions in July 2020.

 Funding

-CTU receives approximately 95% of all funds from the US government, including about $3 million from the Department of Defense and $33 million from GI Bill funds.
+In 2017, the Center for Investigative Reporting reported that CTU received approximately 95% of all of its funds from the US government, including about $3 million from the Department of Defense and $33 million from GI Bill funds.

 Campuses

 The university maintains Colorado campuses in Colorado Springs (main campus) and Aurora.
 Additionally, a number of its degree programs can be completed entirely or largely online.
+CTU previously had campuses in Kansas City, Pueblo, and Sioux Falls, all of which have permanently closed down.